glennmusa/mock-spacestation/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fglennmusa%2Fmock-spacestation%2Fmain%2FmockSpacestation.json)

-For context, here's a video summary of that experiment:
+For context, here's a video summary of that experiment executed in August of 2021:

 [![Video overview of the Azure and HPE Genomics experiment on the International Space Station](http://img.youtube.com/vi/wZfIUkcgVxI/0.jpg)](https://www.youtube.com/watch?v=wZfIUkcgVxI "Genomics testing on the ISS with HPE Spaceborne Computer-2 and Azure")